Auto Trader cars

 One of the main things you’ll need to look at is the used car’s battery.

 There’s a lot of anxiety about battery life, but plenty of studies have found electric batteries last a long time.
-Geotab’s study of 6,000 electric vehicles, running millions of miles across the fleet, found that batteries only degraded by about one or two per cent per year on average.
-This would mean an electric car would still have 94 per cent of its battery capacity at the end of a three-year lease, and a ten-year-old electric car would have only degraded by 10 per cent.
-And Consumer Reports estimate the average electric car’s battery pack to have a lifespan of around 200,000 miles, so a sensible driver should get plenty of years out of a battery.
+Geotab's study of 6,000 electric vehicles found that batteries degrade by only one or two per cent per year.
+This means an electric car will retain 94 per cent battery capacity after three years and lose just 10 per cent after ten years.
+Consumer Reports estimates that the average electric car's battery pack has a lifespan of approximately 200,000 miles, so it should last for years under typical driving conditions.

 Check the car’s charging history

-Generally, batteries slowly degrade as they’re repeatedly topped up and charged.
-You’ll get years of use out of them, and most modern lithium-ion batteries (the ones used in most electric cars) are expected the last the lifetime of the car itself.
-In fact, Tesla’s 2021 Impact Report stated their batteries are designed to outlast the vehicle.
-Underpinning all that, most brands offer an eight-year warranty on the battery alone.
+Having said that, electric car batteries can be used for several years, and most modern lithium-ion batteries are expected to last the lifespan of the vehicle.
+Most brands also offer an eight-year warranty on the battery alone.
 So, even if you do face issues, you’ll be covered in most instances.

 How to measure the health of an electric vehicle battery when buying a used car